cfarkas/annotate_my_genomes/README.md

 ## Usage

 ```
-# Assuming you downloaded the swissprot database for running the test ...
+# Assuming you runned the test ...

-#1: Duplicate bash_scripts folder into annotate_my_genomes folder and rename it as you wish.
-Put your target GTF file to annotate in this folder
+#1: Rename "genome_1" folder as you wish.
+Put your target GTF assembly to annotate in this folder (you can duplicate this folder every time you need to annotate a new GTF assembly)

-#2: Edit gawn_config.sh file as in test
+#2: Copy gawn_config.sh file from test and put it in this folder.

 #3 Run the pipeline